 Acquire a taste for adventure on this condensed Outward Bound experience, which reminds students of their connection to nature and leaves them feeling inspired to take on real challenge in their everyday life.
 Through these compact 4-day experiences, students become comfortable living and working together in the wilderness while practicing the Four Pillars of Outward Bound; craftsmanship, self-reliance, physical fitness and compassion.
 Participants also create a solid foundation of skills that they can build upon once they return home.

 Blue Ridge Mountains, NC

-The Southern Appalachians, including the Blue Ridge Mountains, are some of the oldest mountains in the world.
+The Blue Ridge Mountains, or Southern Appalachians, is one of the oldest mountain ranges in the world.
 While the mountains themselves formed over 250 million years ago, some of the rocks that underlie the region are over a billion years old.

-Temperatures in this area range from 50 - 85 degrees in the summer, 30 - 65 degrees in the spring and fall, and 10 - 50 degrees in the winter.
+Temperatures in this area range between 50 and 85 degrees in the summer, 30 to 65 degrees in the spring and fall and 10 to 50 degrees in the winter.